zabinskimax/NBA_playoff_game/README.md

 ## Acknowledgments

-- NBA teams and logos are trademarks of their respective owners
+- NBA for inspiration and design elements
-- Bootstrap for the UI framework
+- Bootstrap team for the responsive framework
-- Font Awesome for icons
+- Font Awesome for the icons

 ## Support